 INVESTMENT SECURITIES.
-Investment securities, which are held by the Company for investment purposes, decreased by \$9.8 million during the six months ended June 30, 1996 due to the maturity of \$10.0 million of U.S. Government securities.
-At June 30, 1996, investment securities consisted almost entirely of required holdings of FHLB stock.
+Investment securities, which are held by the Company for investment purposes, decreased by \$9.8 million during the three months ended March 31, 1996 due to the maturity of \$10.0 million of U.S. Government securities.
+At March 31, 1996, investment securities consisted almost entirely of required holdings of FHLB stock.

 MORTGAGE-RELATED SECURITIES HELD FOR INVESTMENT.
-The Company did not have any mortgage-related securities held for investment at June 30, 1996 or at December 31, 1995 because of its decision at the end of 1995 to reclassify \$73.7 million of securities in this portfolio to available for sale.
+The Company did not have any mortgage-related securities held for investment at December 31, 1995 because of its decision at year end to reclassify \$89.1 million of securities in this portfolio to available for sale.

 LOAN PORTFOLIO, NET.
-The Company's net loan portfolio increased by \$17.0 million during the six months ended June 30, 1996 primarily as a result of increased investment in multi-family residential loans, particularly construction loans, and commercial real estate loans secured by hotels and office buildings.
-The Company's net and gross loan portfolio increased by \$238.6 million and \$281.5 million, respectively, during 1995 primarily as a result of the Company's multi-family residential and commercial real estate lending activities.
-From December 31, 1994 to December 31, 1995, multi-family residential loans, increased by \$47.2 million, and commercial real estate and land loans increased by \$188.5 million, including a \$106.1 million and a \$61.3 million increase in loans secured by hotels and office buildings, respectively.
-In addition to the increases in multi-family residential and commercial real estate loans sincreased by \$44.0 during 1995, primarily as a result of the Company's purchase of a pool of loans which were primarily secured by properties located in the Company's market area in northern New Jersey.
-See "Business-Lending Activities."
+The Company's net loan portfolio decreased by \$18.6 million during the three months ended March 31, 1996 primarily as a result of the repayment of \$32.5 million of hotel loans.
+The Company's net loan portfolio increased by \$238.6 million during 1995 primarily as a result of the Company's multi-family residential and commercial real estate lending activities.
+From December 31, 1994 to December 31, 1995, multi-family residential loans, including construction loans, increased by \$47.2 million, and commercial real estate and land loans increased by \$188.5 million, including a \$106.1 million and a \$61.3 million increase in loans secured by hotels and office buildings, respectively.
+In addition to the increases in multi-family residential and commercial real estate loans, single-family residential loans increased by \$44.0 during 1995, primarily as a result of the Company's purchase of a pool of loans which were primarily secured by properties located in the Company's market area in northern New Jersey.
+See "Business - Lending Activities."

-Non-performing loans in the Company's loan portfolio amounted to \$2.5 million or 0.8% of total loans at June 30, 1996, as compared to \$3.9 million or 1.27% of total loans at December 31, 1995 and \$2.7 million or 4.35% of total loans at December 31, 1994.
-At June 30, 1996, non-performing loans consisted primarily of \$2.3 million of single-family residential loans.
-The Company's allowance for losses on its loan portfolio amounted to 0.9%, 0.7% and 1.8% of total loans at June 30, 1996 and December 31, 1995 and 1994, respectively, and 115.2%, 50.5% and 40.3% of nonperforming loans at the same dates, respectively.
-See "Business--Asset Quality" and Note 8 to the Consolidated Financial Statements.
-The foregoing amounts and ratios do not include non-performing loans in the discounted loan portfolio, as discussed under "--Discounted Loan Portfolio" below, or non-performing loans available for sale, as discussed under "--Loans Available for Sale" above.
+Loans which were past due 90 days or more ("non-performing loans") amounted to \$3.3 million or 1.16% of total loans at March 31, 1996, as compared to \$3.9 million or 1.27% of total loans at December 31, 1995 and \$2.7 million or 4.35% of total loans at December 31, 1994.
+At March 31, 1996, non-performing loans consisted primarily of \$2.7 million of single-family residential loans.
+The Company's allowance for losses on its loan portfolio amounted to 0.9%, 0.7% and 1.8% of total loans at March 31, 1996 and December 31, 1995 and 1994, respectively, and 79.4%, 50.5% and 40.3% of nonperforming loans at the same dates, respectively.
+See "Business - Asset Quality" and Note 7 to the Consolidated Financial Statements.